-Pollinator decline is quite present in people’s minds in the past years.
-However, there’s still a lack of consciousness in an essential point: not all pollinators are the same.
+Pollinator decline, especially bees, is still getting quite a bit of attention these days.
+However, an essential point still doesn’t get enough attention: Not all pollinators are the same.
 Not all regions are the same.
-Finally, not every measure to help pollinators is right for all species and/or regions.
+Not every measure will have the same effect everywhere.
 This seems trivial if you’re dealing with this topic for some time.
 But apparently, it isn’t.
-The focus of most people, both public and policymakers, is mostly on honey bees.
-Not even bees in general, which would still exclude all the other pollinators.
+The focus of both public and policymakers is on honey bees.
+Not even bees in general, which would still exclude other pollinators.
 Many started beekeeping to “save the bees”.
 This is wrong at so many levels, but today I want to focus on the consequences for bee diversity.

 I often work in Italy.
 Even without knowing anything about bee diversity hotspots, I would have noticed that there are so many species I don’t see in Germany.
-Bees thrive in the Mediterranean climate.
-Knowing this, it’s even more surprising that data on pollinator decline mostly come from regions with lower bee diversity, like Central Europe.
+Bee diversity thrives in the Mediterranean climate.
+However, data on pollinator decline mostly come from regions with lower bee diversity, like Central Europe.
 And so do measures to help pollinators.
-A recent paper from Carlos Herrera, a Spanish ecologist, discusses very impressively the consequences this geographical bias together with the species bias on honey bees has.
+A paper from Carlos Herrera, a Spanish ecologist, discusses very impressively the consequences of this geographical bias together with the species bias on honey bees has.

 Honey bees replacing wild bees